 A few months ago I asked a fellow Montessori parent and photographer to take pictures of our home to accompany an interview for a Montessori blog.
 As Emmet photographed, he commented, “I can’t believe you were ever anything other than a Montessori mom.”
 The words struck me with great poignancy.
 What if we had not found Montessori?
-Would we have eventually found our way as a family, or would we have carried on with a sense of being adrift in a world rife with parenting how to’s?
-Certainly there were many families who had started off their Montessori journey at the same time as we did, but sooner or later acclimatized to a more mainstream family culture.
+Would we have eventually found our way as a family, or would we have carried on with a sense of being adrift in a world rife with parenting how-to?
+Certainly, there were many families who had started off their Montessori journey at the same time as we did but sooner or later acclimatized to more mainstream family culture.
 Conversely, as we reap its benefits, our commitment to Montessori keeps growing.

-As I pondered the reasons our family has thrived at being quintessentially “Montessori,” I realized I could sum them up with six main tenets.
+As I pondered the reasons our family has thrived at being quintessential “Montessori,” I realized I could sum them up with six main tenets.

 - We discovered a style of parenting described as “authoritative.”
 I like to explain it as having firm boundaries, but with huge amounts of warmth.
 “Just get down to my level within a foot of my face, get my attention, and look into my eyes before you speak.
 Then let your words be few, firm, and respectful.”